 It didn’t happen that way.
 We heard rousing discussions on the Britax B-Ready Stroller, not to mention the Chicco Stroller “System.”
 Yes, one needs a system to push the kid to shul.
 And what about the cost of day schools this year?
 Oy.
 Where did you get that etrog?
 Nice pitom.
 Not everyday someone compliments your pitom.

 Basically my wife and I spent time in the sukkahs talking to ourselves.
 It hit unexpectedly hard.

 We are no longer part of the conversation.
 We’ve become, in my wife’s words, “that nice, sweet old couple.”

 I’ll say the motzi at my grandson’s bar mitzvah one day.
 That’s what Poppys do.
 Nanas have the big purse with the ever-ready hard candy.
 We’re trying to fight this off, but I fear the momentum of age got us from young pretty adults to sweet, cute old people.

 In Sharon, I got a smile from the host when I left the table a couple to make sure my grandson was playing nicely—especially after I saw a rubber dart flying through the hallway on its way to hit another unsupervised child.
 Well, Poppy Phil took the toy gun away from the two perps.
 It’s nice to feel needed.

 We let our daughter and son-in-law take a nap when we got to their home.
 They were exhausted.
 The little boys were on their second wind.
 Poppy Phil and Nana Lisa got down on the floor for a game called “play cars.”
 That’s what we do now.

 Oy, we’re so cute.

 Phil Jacobs is the former editor of the Baltimore Jewish Times, and has worked at the Detroit Jewish News and Washington Jewish Week.
-He and his wife Lisa have been married for 38 years, and next to their grandsons are the cutest people you’re liable to meet.
-Or so they tell us.
+He is best known for his award-winning reporting uncovering years of sexual molestation within Baltimore’s Orthodox community.